terragraph/terragraph-planner/docs/runbook/Quick_Start.md

    ```sh
    pip3 install .
    ```
-5. Install the extra recommended Python packages if you're a developer.
+5. Install the extra recommended Python packages if you are a developer.
    ```sh
    pip3 install -r requirements_dev.txt
    ```